 PRESIDENT | SUSAN O’TOOLE | 2019 to Present

 A long-time resident of the Pittsburgh area with a deep love of 18th century history, O’Toole first began volunteering at Woodville in 1985.
 Over the past 10 years, she has served as board member and Vice President of the Neville House Associates.
-She has been a Realtor with Howard Hanna Real Estate, working out of their Mt.
-Lebanon office for over 22 years.
+She was a Realtor with Howard Hanna Real Estate, working out of their Mt.
+Lebanon office for over 24 years.
 She currently resides in Rosslyn Farms with her husband Martin.

 VICE PRESIDENT | ROB WINDHORST